 This video accompanies the paper [Vardy, Vorobyev and Banzhaf, 2014].

 Regarding the biological inspiration for this topic—social insects such as ants and bees manipulate resources in their environment to suit their needs.
 For example, ants sort their brood (i.e. ant babies) by size.
 They also cluster dead ants into groups.
 The interesting bit is that the ants achieve this without supervision and without consulting a “master plan”.
 We are interested in borrowing mechanisms for social insect sorting and construction for use in robotics.

 OC was introduced in [Vardy, 2018].
 M.Sc student Caroline Strickland then investigated the application of Reinforcement Learning to the problem of pushing objects into a desired shape.
 [Strickland, Churchill and Vardy, 2019].
-Most recently, we introduced a hardware realization of this algorithm described in a paper submitted to ICRA 2020.
+We also developed a hardware realization of this algorithm [Vardy and Ibrahim, 2020].